mili-tan/ArashiDNS.Aoi/README.md

 Host your DNS over HTTPS Server just by running `./Arashi.Aoi --upstream 127.0.0.1`.

+If you get `Permission denied`, running `chmod +x ./Arashi.Aoi` to give the execution permission.

 It's that easy.
 Use `--help` / `-?` to discover more parameters and get help information.

 ## Introduces